 But if you start a company or find a lucrative line of work, the sky is the limit when it comes to your earning potential.
 I am not delusional enough to think that anyone who works hard will become a multimillionaire, but picking up a few extra hours at work and earning some more money will go a long way to help the average household accelerate their ability to reach their financial goals and start investing.

-Have you taken a look at your households expenditures to see how they compare to the average?
-Where are some areas where you are better that average or areas where you could use some extra work?
+Have you taken a look at your household expenditures to see how they compare to the average?
+Where are some areas where you are better than average or areas where you could use some extra work?
 Let us know in the comments below!

 Camilo is a personal finance expert and the Co-Founder and CEO of The Finance Twins.
 I was raised in poverty by a single mother and had to learn everything about personal finance on my own.
 I have been featured on Forbes, Business Insider, CNBC, and US News.
 Earlier in my career, I worked as an investment banking analyst on Wall Street at JPMorgan Chase & Co., and I have an M.B.A. from Harvard University and a B.S.E. in finance from the Wharton School of the University of Pennsylvania.